 Each of these internet crimes may carry a wide range of penalties, so charges should be taken with a great deal of seriousness.
-Contact the experienced Orange County internet lawyers at The SoCal Law Network for assistance with your case.
+Contact the experienced Laguna Hills and Orange County criminal lawyers at The SoCal Law Network for assistance with your case.

 What are the Penalties for Being Convicted of Cyber Crime?

 Cyber crime penalties can vary greatly, however if you commit internet fraud, you may face federal charges.
 Federal charges for the many different types of internet fraud mentioned above may vary depending on the defendant’s prior record and details of the crime, however you may face: